yashsonisde2003/AI-voice-assistant-python-openai/README.md

-# AI Voice Assistant with Python and OpenAI API
+# AI Voice Assistant with Python and OpenAI API(EchoMind)

 **Description:** This Python-based AI voice assistant integrates the OpenAI `text-davinci-003` model to perform diverse tasks through voice commands.
 It can effortlessly launch specified websites like YouTube, Google, Wikipedia, etc., using the command structure "launch (website name with pre-set URL)."
 Additionally, users can request song playback from a designated directory by using the command "play (song name)."